sara-nl/clouddocs/bootcamp-20170615/partA.markdown

 * Click your *buddy* icon  <i class="fa fa-user"></i>.
 * Choose *<i class="fa fa-power-off"></i> Sign Out*.

-From now on you can use your new password to log in to the [UI](https://ui.hpccloud.surfsara.nl/).
+From now on, you can use your new password to log in to the [UI](https://ui.hpccloud.surfsara.nl/).
 Please login again.

 ### 2. Add your public SSH key